The story of the Mariners’ Cotton Candy Girl lives on, five years after she became an internet sensation

 They did the interviews, enjoyed the attention, watched the various incarnations of Beatrix’s antics on a multitude of platforms (including the customary photo-shopping of her excited face in the middle of familiar scenes), and then went home to continue their lives.

 But now the Harts had a new element inserted: Cotton Candy Girl was never going to go away.
-Virginia estimates that it intersects their life on a weekly, if not more frequent, basis.
+Virginia estimates that it intersects their life on a weekly, if not more, basis.
 That could mean seeing Beatrix pop up randomly on a GIF, or more likely, a friend seeing it and letting them know.
 Virginia calls it “the GIF that keeps on giving.”

 “It’s not every day, but it’s still so common that I don’t think it’s ever going to disappear,” Jake said.
 “It’s funny, a lot of people always ask, is she rich?
 They don’t realize that you can’t monetize a thing like that.
 The footage technically belongs to MLB.
 So, no. We appreciate it for what it is.”